mpelath/thorns/README.md

 - Use short patterns (4-8 steps) for rhythmic variation
 - Use longer patterns (12-16 steps) for melodic development
 - Try different scales - quantization happens at output, so transformations work in chromatic space
-- Adjust transformation probabilities (Gate Chaos, Mutation) and Shift Freedom to taste
+- Adjust transformation probabilities to control how often each type applies
-- Enable/disable specific transformations in PARAMS to isolate their effects
+- Set a transformation probability to 0.0 to completely disable it
+- Set a transformation probability to 1.0 to always apply it
+- Try combinations - for example, high pitch mod + low velocity mod for melodic variation with consistent dynamics
 - Lower Shift Freedom (< 0.3) for subtle rhythmic variations
 - Higher Shift Freedom (> 0.7) for more dramatic pattern rearrangement
+- Transformations stack - multiple can apply to the same branch, creating complex combinations

 ## Credits